-Opioid Crisis Timeline & the Evolution of Need for Arizona Opioid Treatment
+Opioid Crisis Timeline & The Need For Opioid Treatment in Arizona

 The opioid crisis was officially defined as a public health emergency by the White House in 2017.
 That doesn’t mean that opioids have only been a problem recently, though.
 Opioid abuse dates back hundreds of years.